 3) Are you a cryer?

 This goes hand in hand with the personality type.
-Another question to ask yourself is are you or your groom a cryer?
+Another question to ask yourself is are you or your fiance a cryer?
 If you KNOW or suspect there will be beautiful tears of joy streaming down your cheeks as you see each other for the first time as the reality sets in of the magnitude and the true meaning of the day – do you want this to happen in front of everyone at the ceremony, or would you prefer for this to be a more private moment?
 If you opt for the new first look wedding tradition, you have the opportunity to touch up your

 cry face makeup before walking down the aisle.